olie304/CallOfDutyEmblemSpecs/README.md

  * The boolean value for Radial Gradient Mode takes up 4 entire bytes for some reason
  * Every layer ends with FF00
  * There can be 64 layers.
 One layer has 96 bytes and an entire emblem has 6144 bytes.

+ # How To Use
+ For the most part you will need to find the offsets and addresses for your own specific use cases
+  ## Black Ops II PC
+  The most recently loaded emblems will always be at 0x02947A68, 0x02947FF8, 0x02948588, 0x02948B18, 0x029490A8, 0x02949638, 0x02949BC8, 0x0294A158, 0x0294A6E8, 0x0294AC78.
+This is the entire page of emblems if you were to look in baracks or on CODTV etc.
+  In order to apply a custom emblem you can write it to the address 0x0294B7A0 **while you are in the emblem editor currently editing an emblem**.
+That is the address for the emblem in the editor so if you write to that you can just save it as a new emblem or you can see modifications to the emblem on the fly if you just continuosly write to it.
+  ## Black Ops III PC
+  I'm still having trouble finding emblems, but it seems a few are loaded between 0x7FF7DD415D9C and 0x7FF7DD424FA3.
+Similar to BO2, you can use the address for the emblem in the editor, which is 0x7FF7DD4207BC, in order to apply custom emblems.
+  ## Risks / Banning
+  So far I haven't been banned on either game for tampering with emblems.
+BO2 will just let you run Wire Shark, Cheat Engine and inject stuff into the memory where emblems are no problem.
+BO3 will automatically crash as an Anti-Debug defence if you launch anything too sus so make sure you use Windows Resource Monitor to suspend the BO3 process before you launch your memory inspector of choice.
+If you write your own program to read / edit the addresses, once you know what they are, then BO3 will barely ever crash on you.